-Nick Cheung plays a streetwise exorcist who becomes an overnight sensation when his extraordinary exorcisms are recorded and go viral on the internet.
-However, this attracts not only the attention from the media but also creatures from the underworld.
+A streetwise exorcist becomes an overnight sensation when his extraordinary exorcisms are recorded and go viral on the internet.
+However, this attracts not only the attention of the media but also creatures from the underworld.

 0 of 0 people found this review helpful.